Geoffxp/StarterPack/README.md

 The last two commands just confirm that it installed correctly.
 You should see something like 'v18.12.1'.

+2. Run 'git -v' to make sure git is initialized on your machine.
+You should see a version number like before.

-2. Make a github account - [github]("https://github.com")
+3. Make a github account - [github]("https://github.com")

 You may need to look into personal access tokens for this next part, just google it and when you make one save in a text file somewhere as you'll need it in the future as well.

-3. Open up you terminal, create a folder to hold your projects, and then navigate into it.
+4. Open up you terminal, create a folder to hold your projects, and then navigate into it.
 For example 'mkdir projects' then 'cd projects'

 Then run 'git clone https://github.com/Geoffxp/StarterPack.git'